A categorification of Grassmannian cluster algebras: Describing the category

 Taking the tiled order point-of-view, as in \eqref{eq:xyZmatrix}, the category $\CM(\Ah)$ may be analysed using a covering poset, as in \cite[Ch.~13]{Sim} (see also \cite{RW}).
 In particular, the width of this poset is $w=\min(k,n-k)$ and one may thus obtain the anticipated result that $\CM(\Ah)$ has finite type for $w=2$ and $w=3$, $n=6,7,8$, using Kleiner's criterion \cite[Thm~10.1]{Sim}.

-\begin{remark} Much of what we do in this paper is insensitive as to whether we are in the `complete' case, when $Z,R,A$ is $\Zh,\Rh,\Ah$, or the `incomplete' or `polynomial' case, when $Z,R,A$ is $\Zb,\Rb,\Ab$.
+\begin{remark} Much of what we do in this paper is insensitive as to whether we are in the complete case, when $Z,R,A$ is $\Zh,\Rh,\Ah$, or the non-complete case, when $Z,R,A$ is $\Zb,\Rb,\Ab$.
 Indeed, these two cases are closely related by the fact that

 Note: here ``$=$'' means that the natural map is an isomorphism and is stronger than ``$\isom$''.
 Thus, although $\Rh$ and $\Ah$ are completions of $\Rb$ and $\Ab$ (see Remarks~\ref{rem:Rcomp} \& \ref{rem:Acomp}), it is simpler to think of them as being related by base change.
 For example, \eqref{eq:order} follows automatically for $\Ah$ given the result for $\Ab$.
 In addition, there is a comparison functor